retaildevcrews/helium-csharp/README.md

 # run in the background
 # $He_Name is set to the name of your key vault
 # this will use Azure CLI cached credentials
-dotnet run -- --kvname $He_Name --authtype CLI &
+dotnet run -- -k $He_Name -a CLI &

 # test the application
 # the application takes about 10 seconds to start